Brendan Clarke-Smith: Early political career

+Parliamentary career

-He was selected as the Conservative party candidate for Bassetlaw in the December 2019 elections when the sitting MP John Mann stood down.
-He overturned a Labour majority with the biggest swing in the election, from a 4,852 Labour majority to a 14,013 Conservative majority.
-This is the first time Bassetlaw has been represented by a party other than Labour since Malcolm MacDonald won the seat in 1929.
+Clarke-Smith was elected as the Conservative Party MP for Bassetlaw in the 2019 general election when the sitting MP John Mann stood down.
+He overturned a 4,852 Labour majority to a 14,013 Conservative majority, the biggest swing that election.
+This was the first time Bassetlaw had been represented by a party other than Labour since Malcolm MacDonald won the seat in 1929.
 When elected, Clarke-Smith said his three main priorities were getting Brexit done, improving Bassetlaw Hospital and attracting more money for Retford and Worksop town centres.

-In December 2019, Clarke-Smith was reported to be one of the new members of the eurosceptic European Research Group.
+He also became the chair of the British–Finnish all-party parliamentary group.
+In December 2019, Clarke-Smith became one of the members of the eurosceptic European Research Group.
+In March 2020, Clarke-Smith was appointed to the International Development Committee in Parliament.

 Clarke-Smith has received media attention for his views on food banks and public provision of free school meals for children from more economically deprived families.
 He has described food banks as a "political weapon", saying it is "simply not true" that "people can't afford to buy food on a regular basis" and "If you keep saying to people that you're going to give stuff away, then you're going to have an increase I'm afraid."
-In October 2020, he opposed a Labour Party Opposition Day Motion to extend free school meals over holidays until Easter 2021.
+In October 2020, he opposed a Labour Party opposition day motion to extend free school meals over holidays until Easter 2021.
 Campaigning on the issue of free school meals was led by the footballer Marcus Rashford.
 Clarke-Smith said: "We need to get back to the idea of taking responsibility.
 This means less celebrity virtue signalling on Twitter by proxy and more action to tackle the real causes of child poverty."

-In March 2020, Clarke-Smith was appointed to the International Development Committee in Parliament.